UoW-CPC/rabbda-university-portal/postgres/README.md

 select * from grades_university;
 ```

-Finally we need to export the data to CSV files:
+Finally we need to export the data to CSV files.
+In the psql prompt run the following queries:

 ```
 COPY students TO '/tmp/student.csv' DELIMITER ',';